Chida14/Azure-Devops-CI-CD-A-simple-MicroSevices-App/README.md

 ### Push Deployment

 In a **push-based** deployment model (using a Kubernetes deployment task in the Azure DevOps release pipeline), container images are pushed to the target environment (Dev, Staging, Production).
 In this project we use a single AKS cluster with separate namespaces to isolate each environment.
+Each stage is can be configured with Pre and Post- Deployment approvals.

 - **Trigger**: Occurs on merges or pr on `main` branch in the k8s-specifications/